 Child predators often try to take online conversations with minors to a private messaging app to avoid public suspicion.
-That makes it easier for the predators to ask for explicit pictures.
-These apps have also been used to buy, share, and trade images of child sexual abuse material (CSAM).
+It is common for them to initiate a conversation on one app and then ask the minor to switch to another app for privacy.
+This way it is easier for the predators to ask for explicit pictures.
+These apps have also been used to buy, share, and trade images of child sexual abuse material.